 The mixture of albacore, onions, and the softness of the yucca root gives this soup a specific flavor that penetrates all senses and makes you come back for more.

-The spicy sauce made out of reddish, carrots, chili peppers and lime boosts encebollado’s power, helping people to start a new day fresh and ready to roll.
+The spicy sauce made out of radishes, carrots, chili peppers, and lime boosts the encebollado’s power, helping people to start a new day fresh and ready to roll.

 Encebollado is always eaten with chifle (long, green plantain chips), which you can dip in the soup.